Belgian spy scandal puts EU and Nato at risk

 The US sanctioned him for his support of Russia's invasion of Ukraine in 2014.

-He has also organised galas for far-right and neo-Nazi politicians in EU cities, but the EL-CSID symposium was entitled "Against the nationalist tide: A role for EU cultural and science diplomacy".
+The EL-CSID symposium was entitled "Against the nationalist tide: A role for EU cultural and science diplomacy".

+However, according to a report by German daily Bild in 2014, Yakunin, in the past, also spoke an event at a hotel in Berlin which included guests from Germany's neo-Nazi NPD party and the founder of its far-right AfD party, Alexander Gauland.

 This story was amended.
 The original version had incorrectly said Clement Vandenborre had been accused of working with Russia